Termi303/CELFS/Files/Documents/FINAL PORTFOLIO/DevelopmentTesting.md

 Back End
 --------

-We will unit test our application's functionality with JUnit.
-All code will be written with reference to our coding standards.
+We test our application's functionality with JUnit.
+All code written is abiding to our coding standards.

 **Marking**